Interchain Messaging Facility (ICMF)

 section, under receiver

-, you can list the chains and topics your blockchain should listen to.
-The
+, list the chains and topics your blockchain should monitor.
+The bc-rid

 parameter refers to the blockchain-rid of the sender chain, and the topic